gamestrafe/thedivision2/source/_pages/crafting.md

 You craft items according to your level, so if you are level 7, your weapons and gear will also be level 7.

 After you progress through the game for a while, you will be awarded a blueprint for upgrading the work bench.
 Until you do, the workbench will only keep producing specialized items.
 You will also get upgrade blueprints once you reach the [endgame content](/end-game.html), for each worldtier.

+Crafting costs materials.
+At level below 30 you need 3 materials and 32 credits to craft mods.

 ## Upgrade costs